Website & blogs © Louis Kraft 2013-2020

 She countered with a great comment: “IMHO nothing ‘Just Happens.’
-The fact that these women are Asian and not black, Native American, Hispanic, etc., has something to do with what you find attractive.
+The fact that these women are Asian and not Black, American Indian, Hispanic, etc., has something to do with what you find attractive.
 You must meet many women; but I believe you gravitate in one direction more than others!!”

 My friend’s name is Veronica von Bernath Morra, and she said something I want to not believe.
 Certainly I see a lot of African American and Latina ladies that are drop-dead beautiful, but her statement, and this is exactly why I’m quoting her here, has got to have a lot of truth to it.
 I’m not going to talk about why, for honestly I don’t know why.
 I am going to talk about race, equality, and how it has affected my life and writing.

 As far as I could see my parents had no racist bones in their bodies.
 I never heard anything from them that even hinted at what could be considered a negative or derogatory view of other people.
 I think that they were key to what would become my future.